 While you are upstate, be sure to check out Planting Fields Arboretum.
 This lively 400-acre historic state park is home to beautiful gardens, rolling hills, and walking paths.
 The spot reaches its peak fall foliage around October, so give it a visit!

 Other than hiking, you can also experience the fall by rail.
-If you take the Catskill Mountain Railroad, you will get to watch the beautiful forests than run from the Kingston Stockade District to the Hurley Mountain.
+If you take the Catskill Mountain Railroad, you will get to watch the beautiful forests that run from the Kingston Stockade District to the Hurley Mountain.
 There are even special events like Fall Harvest Express, Great Train Robbery, and Easter Bunny Express.
 If that's not enough, you can also hop on the Adirondack Scenic Railroad to watch the beautiful remote forests of Adirondack Park.
 Plus, both of these railroad companies have many precautions against Covid-19, such as limited passenger capacities, mandatory face masks, and temperature screenings.

 If you are looking for a more adrenaline-fueled experience, you can ride the highest and longest zipline in North America – Hunter Mountain Zipline!
 While ziplining, you will watch the beautiful forests surrounding the area from a 600 feet height.
 Those looking for a more relaxed experience can take gondolas at Whiteface Mountain and Gore Mountain.

 Another favorite of ours is the Montauk Point Lighthouse, located at New York's easternmost spot.
 It is the oldest lighthouse in the state and includes a tower, museum, and gift shop for you to explore.
 Since it also sits on a high point, we love watching the beautiful ocean and foliage surrounding it!